milexm/TechnicalNotes/Tools/README.md

 > not supported).
 Check that the installation works by opeing or
 > creating a Python file and start coding!

+> [!TIP]
+> A best practice is to use a project-specific virtual environment.
+Once you activate that environment, any packages you then install are isolated from other environments, including the global interpreter environment, reducing many complications that can arise from conflicting package versions.
+You can create non-global environments in VS Code using *Venv* or *Anaconda with Python: Create Environment*.
+For more informations, see [Python virtual ervironments](https://github.com/milexm/Python/blob/main/documentation/getting-started/virtual-environments.md#python-virtual-environments).

 ## 3. References

 - [Getting started with VS code and download](https://code.visualstudio.com/docs/?dv=win64user)